dev-opus/icp-campaign/README.md

 ## How it works
 Anyone can create and donate to campaigns.
 However, campaign creators cannot donate to their own campaigns.
 When campaigns are created, they have a `Maximum Time To Live` of seven (7) days, after which they are deactivated.
 Deactivated campaigns cannot be donated to.
+A Campaign has a **minimum donation** amount, but can accept donations above or equal to that amount, but not below it.

 ## How to run the DApp